yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for DIMETHOATE (23 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of dimethyl sulfides (23 in total), please visit the HSDB record page.

 Toxicity/Toxicokinetics